 Average width is around 5 km making it one of the largest brackish water lakes in the world.
-The vistas of the lake are thus beautiful that many movie industry movies are shot here.
+The vistas of the lake are thus beautiful that many movies are shot here.
 Pangong Lake, one of the most famous lakes in Leh Ladakh, derives its name from the Tibetan word, “Pangong Tso”, which means “high grassland lake”.

 You could spend hours in observation here, and still not have enough of its beauty.
 One issue that draws tourists here is that the method the salt water reacts once the daylight falls leading to completely different reminder water.
-This beautiful lake is that the breeding ground for several migratory birds like Bar-headed goose and Brahmini Duck.
+This beautiful lake is the breeding ground for several migratory birds like Bar-headed goose and Brahmini Duck.
 If you’ve got determined to travel on a visit to Ladakh anytime presently, don’t forget to visit the Pangong Lake.
 The beauty that awaits you there can not be represented in words.
 It has to be seen, felt and absorbed within you.
-In this article, I have tried to provide you details about my plan to visit Pangong Lake from Leh, information on routes, best time to visit and various other important information.
+In this article, I have tried to provide you details about my visit to Pangong Lake from Leh, information on routes, best time to visit and various other important information.

 Inner Line Permit for Pangong Lake

 Inner Line permit, or ILP, is a travel document issued by the Government of India which allows an Indian and foreigner travelers to travel to a protected area for a limited time period.
 Obtaining this permit is necessary for all the citizens who don’t belong to Jammu and Kashmir State.
 Foreigners visiting Ladakh are needed to get Ladakh Protected area permit (PAP) before coming into this region.
 The Inner Line permit, or ILP, is valid for a period of 3 weeks for Indians, and 1 week for foreigners.
 It ought to even be remembered that there’s no limit on the quantity of times you visit an area among the valid amount as long as you’ve got the necessary permits with you.